Horgix/willish/README.md

 So.
 2 things to learn here:

-1. We need to adress this unpredicted case in our code and throw a proper error (422) when we get **valid JSON** but which **cannot be parsed as a dict** and thus cannot be checked against `'name' not in json` and `'link' not in json` since the parsed object resulting of the `get_json()` operation is just a
+1. We need to address this unpredicted case in our code and throw a proper error (422) when we get **valid JSON** but which **cannot be parsed as a dict** and thus cannot be checked against `'name' not in json` and `'link' not in json` since the parsed object resulting of the `get_json()` operation is just a